remlamb/formativeMonsterFightSimulator/README.md

 # formative MonsterFightSimulator SAE

-The code simulates a turn based combat between 2 monsters Monsters are created by the user with 4 stats and a race
+The code simulates a turn based combat between 2 monsters.

+Monsters are created by the user with 4 stats and a race :
 - Health
 - Attack
 - Defense